Skip to main content

 Lily Pond Avenue, Staten Island, Brooklyn, NY, 10305

-Crossing the mouth of upper New York Bay and linking the New York City boroughs of Brooklyn and Staten Island, the Verrazzano-Narrows Bridge (previously Verrazano-Narrows) is the longest suspension bridge in the U.S. A marvel of engineering, the bridge was completed in 1964, and more than 200,000 vehicles pass on it daily.
+Crossing the mouth of Upper New York Bay and linking the New York City boroughs of Brooklyn and Staten Island, the Verrazzano-Narrows Bridge is the longest suspension bridge in the US.
+A marvel of engineering, this massive project was completed in 1964, and more than 200,000 vehicles pass over it daily.
+A must-see for architecture buffs, this steel and concrete bridge also makes for striking photos from the southern reaches of Brooklyn and Coney Island Beach.

 The Basics